Thegamefire/transparentwebhud/README.md

 ### TODO
 #### Game Fire
 - working gui
+  - Delete Window
+  - New Window
 - rewrite browser_window.py methods and their usage now that it's a subclass of the WebEngineWindow
-- Update UI Values on Drag/resize
 - streamdeck plugin
 #### Lolcat
 - config